amodmulay/staxmpa/code-document.md

 ### How to Change the Default Regions

-If you want to change the initial regions from "Adopt, Assess, Trial, Hold" to something else:
+If you want to change the initial regions from "Today, Tomorrow, etc." to something else:

 1.  **Open `src/app/radar/page.tsx`**.
 2. Find the `initialRegionDefinitions` constant at the top of the file.